Imagine that 6 out of 10 calls you make end up being successful…

 Opt to create just one cold calling script and perfect it, so you can later adjust it to your needs.

-“The script should always have your company’s name, a brief description of what you do, and the purpose for your call.
+“The script should always have your company’s name, a brief description of what you do, and the purpose of your call.
 The purpose would change for a different kind of call (ie: lead generation, lead qualification, nurturing call, customer outreach).
 Legally, these 3 components need to be said at the very beginning of the phone call.” – Amit states.

 Steal Like An Artist

 Austin Kleon in his book Steal Like An Artist says: “What a good artist understands is that nothing comes from nowhere.
 All creative work builds on what came before.
-Nothing is completely original.”.
+Nothing is completely original.”

 You’ll easily adjust it to your needs and will be able to quickly start making the cold calls.